Continuous deployment for Android libraries to Maven Central with Gradle

 It is best practice to set up the tests to run on every single commit, on any branch, but to proceed with deployment only when the commit is tagged like a version.
 That is what the filters

 stanza allows.
-In this case the deployment job only runs on versioned tags that begin with number and a period, like 1.something
+In this case the deployment job only runs on versioned tags that begin with a number and a period, like 1.something

 .
 That way you can still use tags for other purposes, but they will not trigger a release build.